jj5/kickass-crypto/README.md

 ## Data format

-The KA0 data format, mentioned above, implies the following:
+The KA0 data format, mentioned above, presently implies the following:

 After JSON encoding (discussed in the following section) padding is done and the data length is prefixed.
 Before encryption the message is formatted like this: